A Complete Guide to Annapurna Circuit Trek

 Accommodation options during the Annapurna Circuit Trek

-Annapurna Circuit trek is a classic teahouse trek in Nepal.
-Thus, many tea houses and lodges along the trail provide accommodation to trekkers.
-The accommodation in this trek is quite basic, and it gets more essential as you go further toward higher altitude settlements.
-The rooms are usually on a twin share basis with shared and sometimes attached bathrooms.
+Annapurna Circuit Trek is a classic teahouse trek in Nepal.
+Thus, many tea houses and lodges along the trail accommodate trekkers.
+The accommodation in this trek is quite basic, and it gets more essential as you progress toward higher altitude settlements.
+The rooms are usually on a twin-share basis with shared and sometimes attached bathrooms.

 Generally, they don’t provide a separate heater, but they have a common area with a fire and good company.
 Though limited, wifi is available in some tea houses.